-Measures of our ambition to go beyong 2014/15 target 2014/15 performance Overall trend Document the approach we will use to assess the sustainability of our assets and investment programme.
+2014/15 target 2014/15 performance Overall trend Document the approach we will use to assess the sustainability of our assets and investment programme.
 Sustainable asset transformation programme initiated.
-Six commitments made to the Infrastructure Carbon Review. ↔ Reuse or recycle 92% of construction and demolition waste.
-Reusing or recycling 96% of construction and demolition waste. $\bigcirc$ Document Kelda Group's accommodation strategy, assessing economic, environmental and social considerations.
-Assessments undertaken and we continue to develop our long term accommodation strategy.
-Plan to further reduce our HQ energy use, using the improved granularity of data provided by our energy monitors.
-Continual improvement in our office energy efficiency, for example through the installation of LED lighting.
-Baseline Kelda Group's mileage and document a plan to achieve maintainable reduction targets.
-Baseline developed and strategic review of our fleet completed, with improvements to be implemented over coming years. $\bigcirc$ No more than 367ktCO 2 e of operational emissions, meaning no more than a 3% rise compared to 2013/14, despite an 11% increase in national grid emissions.
+Six commitments made to the Infrastructure Carbon Review. Û Reuse or recycle 92% of construction and demolition waste.
+Reusing or recycling 96% of construction and demolition waste. \bigcirc Document Kelda Group's accommodation strategy, assessing economic, environmental and social considerations.
+Assessments undertaken and we continue to develop our long term accommodation strategy. \bigcirc Plan to further reduce our HQ energy use, using the improved granularity of data provided by our energy monitors.
+Continual improvement in our office energy efficiency, for example through the installation of LED lighting. \bigcirc Baseline Kelda Group's mileage and document a plan to achieve maintainable reduction targets.
+Baseline developed and strategic review of our fleet completed, with improvements to be implemented over coming years.
+No more than 367ktCO 2 e of operational emissions, meaning no more than a 3% rise compared to 2013/14, despite an 11% increase in national grid emissions.
 Emissions up 3.4% to 369 ktCO 2 e.
 We almost entirely mitigated the 11% increase in the national grid emissions conversion factor by continuing to reduce Reduce our electricity consumption by at least 8% compared to 2010/11 baseline. our energy consumption and generating more renewable energy.
-We're now Provide at least 13% of our electricity needs through our own generation. generating over 12% of our energy needs and the efficiency of our energy $\bigcirc$ Take value from sewage sludge by generating 398kWh per tonne of dry solid (TDS) sludge treated. generation increased to an average of 415 KWh per TDS.
-Emissions are down 15% since 2008/09. $\langle$ 90% of our wastes diverted from landfill.
+We're now \bigcirc Provide at least 13% of our electricity needs through our own generation. generating over 12% of our energy needs and the efficiency of our energy \bigcirc Take value from sewage sludge by generating 398kWh per tonne of dry solid (TDS) sludge treated. generation increased to an average of 415 KWh per TDS.
+Emissions are down 15% since 2008/09. Û 90% of our wastes diverted from landfill.
 Waste diverted from landfill increased to 93.5%.
 Develop and introduce a new sustainable supply chain risk assessment tool kit.
-Introduce a new process for the approval We continue to develop our new approach and from September 2015 we will ensure systematic completion of a sustainability risk assessment for all new of sustainable suppliers.
-50% of aggregates used in our Repair & Maintenance (R&M) activities to be contracts.
-71% recycled aggregates used in our R&M activities. $\bigcirc$ sourced from recycled materials.
-Filter bed media being recovered for beneficial reuse.
-Filter media being recovered at Bradford's treatment works, some used at a nearby train station development. $\bigcirc$
+We continue to develop our new approach and from September 2015 we will ensure systematic completion of a \bigcirc Introduce a new process for the approval of sustainable suppliers. sustainability risk assessment for all new contracts.
+50% of aggregates used in our Repair & Maintenance (R&M) activities to be sourced from recycled materials.
+71% recycled aggregates used in our R&M activities. $\overline{\bigcirc}$ Filter bed media being recovered for beneficial reuse.
+Filter media being recovered at Bradford's treatment works, some used at a nearby train station development. \bigcirc